 The following data is based on the product molecular weight 276.12.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 References are publications that support the biological activity of the product.

 Honore et al (1988) Quinoxalinediones: potent competitive non-NMDA glutamate receptor antagonists.
 Science 241 701 PMID: 2899909